jpc0016/CS585/final-exam.md

 ### Deck 13.1 - Malicious Software (NOV 19 30:00 - 60:00 & NOV 21 0:00 - 30:00)

 * Which virus would be most difficult to detect (48:40 @ Virus Classifications slide)?
 Stealth, TSR, and Encrypted viruses.
 * Difference between worms and viruses (51:10)?
 Which parts are similar?
 Both infect.
 Virus can infect another file.
 Worms are more focused on propagation between media such as operating systems.
+Unlike viruses, worms are standalone software and do not require host programs to propagate.
 * Social engineering victims are more likely to be victims again

 ### Deck 13.2 - Malicious Logic (NOV 21 30:00 - 63:00 & NOV 26 25:00)